 Identify a set of credits to pursue

 To participate in STARS, you will need to identify which credits you will be pursuing and collect the required information from campus stakeholders.
-Credits are organized into the following categories and detailed in the STARS Technical Manual:
+Credits are organized into the following categories and detailed in the Credit Checklist and Technical Manual:

 • Academics (AC): Curriculum, Research